mmikowski/powercss/README.md

       pcss._initModule_();

-Yes, Virginia, our code really *will* pass JSLint.
+Here we start with some identification and JSLint settings, then we declare our function variables, and finally we initialize the PowerCSS module.
+And, yes, Virginia, our code really *does* pass JSLint.

 ### 3. Define and add a Virtual Stylesheet List
 A Virtual Stylesheet List (**vsheet**) contains the same information as a